 But seeing as how salmon is pretty easy to get pre-packaged nowadays anyway, I’m hoping that you wouldn’t have any difficulty sourcing it either!

 We export salmon all over the world.
-Perhaps you can get that?
+Perhaps you can get Scottish salmon where you are?

 A simple, tasty, baked salmon pesto. with a creamy cauliflower mash.